dizzastuh/scripties/m3u8-converter/README.md

 ]
 ```

+This directory also includes a template `JSON` file for your convenience.

 Each of streams included in the config will be downloaded in parallel to the current directory.  **SO MAKE SURE YOUR SYSTEM CAN WRITE TO THE CURRENT DIRECTORY.**

 ## Installation